-WYDOT met the Hazardous Materials Fatality goal.
-In 2016, there were 55 crashes involving hazardous materials of the total 1574 CMV crashes resulting in 3.5% of the total crashes.
-There were less HM crashes in 2016 than in 2015 due to the decrease of mining and oil production.
-This stat could change in 2017 as the industry is making a come back in WY.
+WYDOT almost met the Hazardous Materials Fatality goal.
+In 2017, there were 67 crashes involving hazardous materials of the total 1616 CMV crashes resulting in 4.1% of the total crashes.
+There were more HM crashes in 2017 than in 2016 due to the slow increase of mining and oil production coming back to WY.